sftcd/cs2014/sample-exam/README.md

 - mainfsize_pp.o - a question 2 object file
 - fsize.o - a question 2 object file
 - badcat - a bad, crashy binary for question 3
-- middlingcat - a less bad non-crashy program for question 3
+- middlingbad - a less bad non-crashy program for question 3
 - lessbadcat - an even less bad non-crashy program for question 3

 # Question 1 notes